 - Client ID - Save this value (you’ll need it as

-<OAUTH_CLIENT_ID>) - Client secret - Save this value (you’ll need it as
+<OAUTH_CLIENT_ID>) - Client secret - Click Show secret to reveal, then save this value (you’ll need it as

 <OAUTH_CLIENT_SECRET>)